 Quantum error correction of qudits beyond break-even (#18)

-Presented by Economic Development Administration of the City of New Haven
+Presented by the Economic Development Administration of the City of New Haven

 The Yale Peabody Museum is the home for over 14 million specimens and objects from 10 curated collections that tell the story of our Earth, its life, history, and cultures.
 Steps away from the auditorium, the entire museum will be open for QEC25 attendees.
 You might be particularly interested in the History of Science & Technology gallery.